rajkundalia/mcp-toolbox/QUICKSTART.md

 2. `server/tools/format_tools.py` - See tool implementations
 3. `server/registry.py` - See tool registration
 4. `host/run_ollama.py` - See LLM integration

-### Add Your Own Tool

-Follow the guide in `CONTRIBUTING.md` to add a custom tool.

-Example: Add a "reverse_string" tool that reverses text.

 ### Test Different Transports